-static effect: (p.13) Subordinate card: (p.7)
+static effect: (p.14) Subordinate card: (p.7)

 subtype: The text on the type line (below) after the first hyphen next to the card's type. (below) A subtype with the same word as a type is still just a subtype.
 If an effect refers to a particular subtype, "Droid" for example, it refers only to a card with that subtype in its type line, or that has the effect "Treat this unit as a Droid".
 Words in the card's name or type don't count.
-Two- word subtypes only need to have both subtypes (e.g., "Imperial" and "Officer") somewhere in the type line.
-The current exceptions to this rule include the following: "Battle Station", "Black Sun", "Bounty Hunter", "Capital Ship", "Commerce Guild", "Council Member", "Crime Lord", "Death Watch", "First Order", "Force Sensitive", "Force-Wielder", "Galactic Alliance" "IG Banking Clan", "Kel Dor", "Military Droid", "Mon Calamari", "Nar Shadaa", "New Republic", "Old Republic", "Patrol Ship", "Polis Massa", "Star System", "Techno Union", "Trade Federation", "World Devastator", a subtype followed by the "owner" subtype, and subtypes with the words "Jedi" or "Sith" must appear exactly as stated.
-For example, "Dark Jedi Master - Sith Lord" doesn't count as a "Sith Master", but counts as a "Dark Jedi", "Jedi Master", and "Sith Lord".
+Two-word subtypes only need to have both subtypes (e.g., "Imperial" and "Officer") somewhere in the type line.
+The current exceptions to this rule include the following: "Battle Station", "Black Sun", "Bounty Hunter", "Capital Ship", "Commerce Guild", "Council Member", "Crime Lord", "Death Watch", "First Order", "Force Sensitive", "Force Wielder", "Galactic Alliance" "IG Banking Clan", "Kel Dor", "Lost Tribe", "Military Droid", "Mon Calamari", "Nar Shadaa", "New Republic", "Old Republic", "Patrol Ship", "Polis Massa", "Roque One", "Star System", "Techno Union", "Trade Federation", "Yuuzhan Vong", a subtype followed by the "owner" subtype, and subtypes with the words "Jedi" or "Sith" must appear exactly as stated.

 Tap: Tapped cards are turned sideways (long side facing player; see diagram, p.2).
 A card can't tap unless it's in play in the untapped (Short end toward the player.) position.
-The "S" symbol means to tap the unit to pay a cost.
+The "©" symbol means to tap the unit to pay a cost.

-total [build, speed, power, or health]: The sum of stacking and effect bonuses or penalties and the printed build cost, speed, power, or health.
-References to a unit's speed, power or health refer to its total value.
+total [build cost, speed, power, or health]: The sum of stacking and effect bonuses or penalties and the printed build cost, speed, power, or health.
+References to a unit's speed, power, or health refer to its total value.
 References to a unit's total health do not include damage counters.

-triggered effect: (p.13)

-turn: Turn Structure. (p.10)
+triggered effect: (p.14) turn: Turn Structure. (p.11)